fatihsemirgin/fatihsemirgin/README.md

 ### 👨‍💻 About Me

-I am a **Computer Engineer** focused on building scalable web applications and efficient backend systems.
-Currently working as a **Software Engineer at IBTECH**, I bridge the gap between complex logic and seamless user experiences.
+I am a **Computer Engineer** and **Software Engineer at IBTECH**.
+I specialize in building high-performance web architectures and scalable backend systems.
+I am passionate about clean code and innovative engineering solutions.

-- 🔭 **Working on:** Advanced Web Architectures and In-house Enterprise Solutions.
-- 🌱 **Learning:** ASP.NET Core Web API, Microservices, and RESTful Best Practices.
-- ⚡ **Fun Fact:** I am a finalist in GBYF 2024 with an IoT-based Earthquake Early Warning System.
+- 🏆 **GBYF 2024 Award Winner:** Earned **1st Place** and **2nd Place** in different categories with an IoT & Web-based Earthquake Early Warning System.
+- 🔭 **Currently Working:** Developing enterprise-level in-house web platforms and RESTful services.
+- 🌱 **Learning:** Deep diving into Microservices architecture and Cloud-Native development.
+- ✉️ **Contact:** Feel free to reach out for collaboration or tech talk!

 ---